yasminaj1/cse15l-lab-reports/Week1Lab1.md

 ## Step 4: Moving Files with scp

 * After making sure that the WhoAmI class ran properly on my client, (I made sure that running the code printed out the properties of my personal computer), I typed in the scp command.
 This command moved the WhereAmI file to the remote server computer.
-I made sure that this command worked properly by running the code again on the remote server and making sure that the printed results were properties of the remote server and not my computer.
+I made sure that this command worked properly by running the code again on the remote server and making sure that the printed results were properties of the remote server and not my computer. ** I need to add more detail as to how to scp files.what commands did I use? what steps did I need to take in order to scp? did I type the command into the remote or local computer??

 ![WhereAmItosrve](WAISenttoServer.png)